ssqueezylemonpie/Inbuilt_Games/README.md

 ## 🗂️ Planning and To-Do List

 1. Set up HTML/CSS/JS for the games
-2. Deploy backend server on Linux
+2. Deploy backend server on Linux with MariaDB
 3. Integrate database for:
    - User authentication
    - Leaderboard system
    - Saving user progress
-4. Improve UI and add more games (future)
+4. Improve UI and add more games (in the future)

 ---